Teknomancer/teknomancer/README.md

 -->

 Systems software developer — low-level infrastructure, virtualization and native software. \
-Experience — 19 years working on the core hypervisor and internals of Oracle VirtualBox.
+Experience — 19 years working on the core hypervisor and internals of VirtualBox.

 &#8193;🔭&#8193;Working on Project R (👀 currently private)